Best Approximate Quantum Compiling Problems: Circuit compression via regularization

 \begin{theorem}{\cite{patel2008optimal}} Given an $L$-long circuit of downward-facing CNOTs, the ``synthesis'' algorithm correctly outputs an equivalent circuit of downward-facing CNOTs of length $\leq n(n-1)/2$ in $O(n^3 L)$ computations. \end{theorem}

 The correctness of the algorithm follows from \cite{patel2008optimal}, the length follows from the fact that there are $n(n-1)/2$ lower-triangular entries in an $n$ by $n$ matrix, and the run-time is based on $L-1$ matrix multiplications.
 While the algorithm may output a word of length $n(n-1)/2$, it is possible for words to be further reduced.
 Hence, this ``synthesis'' algorithm is not optimal, but its simplicity is appealing.
-The lower bound on word lengths is $\Omega(n^2/\log(n))$ for $\GL(n,\Z_2)$, and one way to obtain it is to partition the matrix into blocks, as is done in \cite{patel2008optimal}.
-However, since we only have downward-facing CNOTs, there is an easier way to further reduce the words: we can use identities on three qubits, namely commutation rules, cancellations of two subsequent identical CNOTs, and mirror rules (see, e.g, ~\cite{rules}).
+The lower bound on word lengths is $\Omega(n^2/\log(n))$ for $\GL(n,\Z_n)$, and one way to obtain it is to partition the matrix into blocks, as is done in \cite{patel2008optimal}. \cmt{Note that words can also be reduced via} identities on three qubits, namely commutation rules, cancellations of two subsequent identical CNOTs, and mirror rules (see, e.g, ~\cite{rules}). \cmt{However, these have little effect for $n>3$.}

-Summarizing, the ``synthesis'' algorithm can be used to reduce adjacent CNOTs with no rotation gates between them, and known identities can then be applied to further compact the resulting circuit.

-We remark that, in general, the ``synthesis'' algorithm does not respect hardware connectivity, so it will be used only in cases in which hardware connectivity is not an issue.
-The identities we use instead maintain the hardware connectivity constraints of the original circuit, so they can be used in all the cases.
+We remark that, in general, the ``synthesis'' algorithm does not respect hardware connectivity, so it will be used only in cases in which hardware connectivity is not an issue. \cmt{However, the three qubit identities do} maintain the hardware connectivity constraints of the original circuit, so they can be used in all the cases. \cmt{Note that there are recent works using Steiner trees to apply the synthesis algorithm in a way that does respect hardware connectivity: \cite{nash2020quantum,wu2019optimization,kissinger2020cnot,de2020architecture,gheorghiu2020reducing}.}